adampetrie/waterparks-ohio/_water-parks/east-park-water-park.md

 ---
 title: East Park Water Park
-description: Water park in London Ontario
+description: Water park in London Ontario.
+East Park is home to the biggest and best waterpark for miles around!
 slug: east-park-water-park

 lat: 42.9717892